firebase/functions-samples/quickstarts/email-users/README.md

  1. Deploy your project using `firebase deploy`
  1. Open the app using `firebase open hosting:site`, this will open a browser.
  1. Sign in the web app in the browser using Google Sign-In and delete your account using the button on the web app.
 You should receive email confirmations for each actions.

+## Contributing

+We'd love that you contribute to the project.
+Before doing so please read our [Contributor guide](../../CONTRIBUTING.md).

+## License

+© Google, 2016.
+Licensed under an [Apache-2](../../LICENSE) license.